MA 0600 Math 6

 Students will prepare for pre-algebra and beyond by developing problem-solving skills, increasing vocabulary database, including use of language and symbols, and improving conceptual understanding.
 Students are introduced to graphing concepts, basic probability and statistics, and two- and three- dimensional geometric concepts.
 The focus, however, is on each student solidifying his or her understanding of basic concepts and problem-solving.

 This course provides final preparation for formally studying algebra.
-Students are exposed to a broad range of topics including number concepts, computations, estimation, algebraic functions, solving equations and inequalities, data analysis, probability, geometric concepts, analyzing proportional relationships, and graphing concepts useful in everyday life.
-Throughout the course, each student solidifies his or her understanding of basic concepts and problem solving.
+Students are exposed to a broad range of topics, including number concepts, computations, estimation, algebraic functions, solving equations and inequalities, data analysis, probability, geometric concepts, analyzing proportional relationships, and graphing concepts useful in everyday life.
+Throughout the course, students solidify their understanding of basic concepts and problem-solving.
 Emphasis will be placed on developing an understanding of the relationship between these areas and how they interact and apply to real-world situations.

-The geometry course provides a general overview of geometric principles with a review of algebraic concepts and factoring.
-Topics for geometry include, but are not limited to: constructions, transformations, triangle relationships, parallel line relationships, circle relationships, areas, and volumes.
+This course provides a general overview of geometric principles with a review of algebraic concepts and factoring.
+Topics for geometry include, but are not limited to constructions, transformations, triangle relationships, parallel line relationships, circle relationships, areas, and volumes.

 Prerequisite: Grade of B or better in Algebra I